changliu789/changliu789.github.io/_pages/about.md

 ---
 permalink: /
 title: ""
-excerpt: "Ph.D. candidate in Economics at City University of Hong Kong"
+excerpt: "Ph.D. in Economics at City University of Hong Kong"
 author_profile: true
 redirect_from:
   - /about/